shriamrut/talk-to-text/README.md

 #### TODOs
+1. Use Ollama instead of Hugging Face
-1. Use fastAPI's router interface for multiple routings
+2. Use fastAPI's router interface for multiple routings
-2. Provide API way to customize the hugging face model used.
+3. Provide API way to customize the hugging face model used.
 Same goes for prompt template.
-3. Provide API way to customize text chunking, and vectorization.
+4. Provide API way to customize text chunking, and vectorization.
-4. Add UI / UX to have a Chat UI.
+5. Add UI / UX to have a Chat UI.
-5. Use multiple models in same conversations.
+6. Use multiple models in same conversations.
 (Query can be directed to a specific model, based on '@' annotation)